isw-kudos/huddo-docs/docs/boards/swarm.md

-# Huddo Boards for Docker Swarm
+# Boards for Docker Swarm (DEPRECATED)
+!!! warning
+    These instructions are deprecated.
+Please see [standalone guide](/boards/standalone/) if you do not have either Kubernetes or Component Pack

 Basic instructions for deploying Huddo Boards into Docker Swarm for on-premise IBM Connections environments